top of page

 You might then imagine The Editor, looking over the top of her glasses with some openness and some degree of skepticism.
 They have to consider whether or not there is evidence that this story is true, and whether or not this story lines up with the message of that particular publication.
 Is this story going to feed negativity and fear, or is there something positive and potentially fruitful about this story?
 Is there value in this story?

-Going a little deeper. think of the mind as a massive newspaper publication with hierarchies consisting of reporters, an editor and a publisher.
+Going a little deeper. think of the mind as a functioning newspaper publication with hierarchies consisting of reporters, an editor and a publisher.
 The old stories generated by the reporter are humming along in the background and some of them may have been present for a very long time.
 For our purposes, it’s probably best to concentrate on thinking of one reporter.
 They are a dogged, persistent, hard worker.

-To further develop the analogy, a newspaper business has a well-developed hierarchy: the Publisher or owner of the newspaper decides the overall colour of all aspects of the business.
+To further develop the analogy, a functioning newspaper business has a well-developed hierarchy: the Publisher or owner of the newspaper decides the overall colour of all aspects of the business.
 For instance, does this newspaper have a gossip column?
 Am I that kind of newspaper?
 Is there a Classified ad section where I can clearly state my wants and needs or release, get rid of, or sell the “stuff” I no longer want?
 “Stuff” can be material goods or just old baggage that can be let go of.

 What about editorials, which may appear separately from my news stories?
 Is there value in recognizing that what I’m thinking is just an opinion and not necessarily cold hard fact?
 Would there be a Letters to the Editor section where others can express their thoughts and opinions and am I open to feedback from others?
 Is my mind a cheap rag or a distinguished journalistic venture, seeking the truth?